pysal/splot/paper/paper.md

 * paragraph4: more technical description

 Implemented in Python, splot extends both PySAL's analytics and matplotlib visualization functionality in visualising spatial analysis workflows and result presentation.
 It provides users quick access through a high level API to visualise popular PySAL objects.
-We hereby aim to implement a multilute of views for different spatial analysis workflows, to provide users the opportunity to view a problem from different angles.
+We hereby aim to implement a multitude of views for different spatial analysis workflows, to provide users the opportunity to view a problem from different angles.
 The splot package facilitates the creation of both static plots ready for publication and interactive visualisations for quick iteration and spatial data exploration.

 * paragraph 5: concluding sentence, what follows